Red Pitaya Notes

 Short description

-The system consists of one in-phase/quadrature (I/Q) digital down-converter (DDC) and of one pulse generator.
+The system consists of two in-phase/quadrature (I/Q) digital down-converters (DDC), a pulse generator and a gate controller.

 The tunable frequency range covers from 0 Hz to 60 MHz.